Vaginal Treatment: Laser Treatment for Dryness, Incontinence, Tightening & Painful Sex in Melbourne

 Our Doctors and Surgeons are confident that – for the right candidates – vaginal laser treatment options can be very helpful.
-But patients need to understand variability of results and commit to the series of treatments to help get best results.
+But patients need to understand the variability of results and commit to the series of treatments to help get the best results.

 - Plus, the procedure MAY NOT help every patient in precisely the same way (so DO expect variability in your results).

-- There are several PROS and CONS to trying laser treatments for vaginal laxity or skin dryness that our female GP is happy to review with you as you explore whether or not vaginal laser treatments is going to be your best option for painful sex, vaginal dryness or skin laxity after giving birth.
+- There are several PROS and CONS to trying laser treatments for vaginal laxity or skin dryness that our female GP is happy to review with you as you explore whether or not vaginal laser treatments are going to be your best option for painful sex, vaginal dryness or skin laxity after giving birth.